Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Background

-• Primary spontaneous pneumothorax (PSP) is a pneumothorax occurring in patients without underlying lung disease and in the absence of provoking factors such as trauma, surgery or mechanical ventilation
+• Primary spontaneous pneumothorax (PSP) is a pneumothorax occurring in children without underlying lung disease and in the absence of provoking factors such as trauma, surgery or mechanical ventilation

-• Secondary pneumothoraces may be harder to manage and have greater consequences.
-Advice from a respiratory physician or surgeon should be sought
+• Secondary pneumothoraces may be harder to manage and have greater consequences eg cystic fibrosis.
+Seek advice from a respiratory specialist or surgeon

 Assessment

-• Acute onset chest pain – severe and/or stabbing pain, radiating to ipsilateral shoulder and increasing with inspiration (pleuritic)
+• Acute onset chest pain: severe and/or stabbing pain, radiating to ipsilateral shoulder and increasing with inspiration (pleuritic), can subside over 24 hours despite a persistent pneumothorax

 • Sudden shortness of breath

-• Anxiety, cough and vague presenting symptoms (eg general malaise, fatigue) are less commonly observed
+• Anxiety, cough and generalised symptoms (eg malaise, fatigue) are less common

 • Hyperresonance on percussion